-A visit here is a must for nature lovers as you’ll find a huge range of wildlife.
-Birds (more than 90 different species!), flowers, unique shrubs, trees, and bushes — you’ll find it all in this nature reserve.
+A visit to S’albufera des Grau is a must for nature lovers as you’ll find a huge range of wildlife.
+Birds (more than 90 different species!), flowers, olive groves, unique shrubs, trees, and bushes — you’ll find it all in this nature reserve.

 On a visit to Binibequer Vell, you can’t help but ask yourself whether you’re in Santorini or Spain.
 An area flooded with whitewashed houses and cobblestone lands, there’s more going on in this picturesque village than meets the eye.

 Binibequer Vell was actually constructed during the 1970s by Spanish architect Antonio Sintes Mercadal.
 He wanted to recreate a traditional fishing village, so white two-storey buildings and a Moorish style atmosphere came to life — and with it a heavenly little spot on Menorca.

 This is a great place to stroll around, and there are plenty of delicious eateries to stop for a bite to eat.
 If you have a sweet tooth, don’t miss out on a cone from La Golosa Gelateria!

 Another popular beach to go to while in Menorca is the famous Son Saura Beach.
 Its white, sandy beaches are popular amongst locals and is a pretty popular spot.